wzgrx/VideoX-Fun/scripts/wan2.2/README_TRAIN_DISTILL.md

   --low_vram
 ```

-Wan distill with deepspeed zero-2:
+Wan distill with Deepspeed Zero-2:

-Wan with DeepSpeed Zero-2 is suitable for training 1.3B Wan and 14B Wan at low resolutions, but training 14B Wan at high resolutions may still result in insufficient GPU memory.
+Wan with Deepspeed Zero-2 is suitable for training 1.3B Wan and 14B Wan at low resolutions, but training 14B Wan at high resolutions may still result in insufficient GPU memory.

 ```sh
 export MODEL_NAME="models/Diffusion_Transformer/Wan2.2-I2V-A14B"